acorn-io/hub-system-charts/README.md

 ### Istio
 For the purposes of using istio withing provisioned clusters, we have forked the upstream `Istiod` chart and setup:

-1. A second Istiod Deployment called `istiod-master` to with hardcoded nodeAffinity to run only on master nodes.
+1. A second Istiod Deployment called `istiod-master` with hardcoded nodeAffinity to run only on master nodes.
 1. Hardcoded nodeAffinity on the other `istiod` Deployment to run only on worker nodes.
 1. A second HPA and PDB to target the `istiod-master` Deployment.
 1. A new Service in the `istio-system` namespace called `istiod-remote` that only selects pods from the `istiod-master` Deployment.